 Medicaid reimbursement is a source of federal funds approved by Congress to help school districts maintain and improve special education services.
-If Medicaid-eligible, therapy and diagnostic services provided to children are partially reimbursable.
+If children are medicaid-eligible, therapy and diagnostic services provided to them are partially reimbursable.
 Unless the parent/guardian objects in writing, District U-46 will claim Medicaid reimbursement for services provided.
 These claims will have no impact on the family's ability to receive Medicaid funding either now or in the future.